 The book The Paganism in Our Christianity states: “It was a definite Christian policy to take over the pagan festivals endeared to the people by tradition, and to give them a Christian significance.”

-A few weeks ago, when I quoted to a retired military lady Jesus’ warning to Peter that ‘all who take the sword will perish by the sword,’ (Matthew 26:52) her reply was, ‘But if everyone followed that teaching our country would have been overrun years ago.’
+A few weeks ago, when I showed a retired military lady Jesus’ warning to Peter that ‘all who take the sword will perish by the sword,’ (Matthew 26:52) she didn't deny that it was what Jesus said; it was right there in her Bible.
+Nor did she argue that I was twisting scripture, that is wasn't what Jesus meant.

 How much of this crap can they mix into your water and you still drink it?